The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Olgica Laban is a Neurologist in West Harrison, New York.
+Olgica Laban is a Neurologist practicing medicine in West Harrison, New York.
 Dr. Laban is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Seizures, Memory Loss, Landau-Kleffner Syndrome, and Epilepsy.
+She is also highly rated in 26 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Memory Loss, Landau-Kleffner Syndrome, and Epilepsy.

 Advanced in Opsoclonus-Myoclonus Syndrome